Charles Shaughnessy: Career

 In 1996, Shaughnessy reunited with another Days of Our Lives co-star—Charlotte Ross, who portrayed Shane's daughter, Eve Donovan—in the TV movie A Kiss So Deadly.
 Ross played the roommate of Shaughnessy's daughter (Dedee Pfeiffer); Shaughnessy's character, although married, forms an obsessive, Lolita-esque relationship with Ross.
 When she tries to break it off, Shaughnessy's character murders Ross's character; gradually, his daughter uncovers the truth.

 Shaughnessy appeared (in a dual role) in the Disney Channel 2002 made-for-TV movie Get a Clue.
-He was also seen in the 2000 made-for-TV Halloween movie Mom's Got a Date with a Vampire starring Caroline Rhea; she guest-starred on The Nanny in 1998 as part of a cross-over with Hollywood Squares.
+He was also in the 2000 made-for-TV Halloween movie Mom's Got a Date with a Vampire starring Caroline Rhea; she guest-starred on The Nanny in 1998 as part of a cross-over with Hollywood Squares.
 That same year, Shaughnessy made two appearances on The WB's Sabrina (starring Rhea, Melissa Joan Hart, and Beth Broderick), playing two different characters.
 He played Alec Colson in the 8th-season episode "Covenant" of Stargate SG-1.
 He also voiced Dr. Quintaine in the PC game Freelancer.

 Shaughnessy appeared on an episode of NBC's Law & Order: Special Victims Unit and is also the voice of Dennis the Goldfish on the Disney Channel cartoon series Stanley.
 On 11 May 2002, Shaughnessy won a Daytime Emmy Award for Outstanding Performer in an Animated Program for his portrayal of Dennis.

 On 8 August 2008, Shaughnessy portrayed the murder victim (Samuel, Guru) in Murder 101: The Locked Room Mystery.
 As of September 2008, his voice was heard in television commercials for Range Rover cars.
 In December 2008, he provided the voice of Pietro in The Tale of Despereaux.
 He also portrayed the Cockney English accent for "The Boss" in the game Saints Row 2.

 On 5 May 2009, Shaughnessy made a guest appearance in the series The Mentalist episode "Miss Red" as the manager of a private club.
 He also appeared on the popular TV show Hannah Montana as a talent show judge modeled after Simon Cowell in the episode "Judge Me Tender".

 Shaughnessy returned to Days of Our Lives in May 2010, in a storyline associated with the funeral of Alice Horton (played by Frances Reid), briefly reuniting him with his former co-star Patsy Pease (Kimberly).
 This plot development was necessitated by the real-world death of the actress who had long portrayed Mrs. Horton, as the producers were aware that the audience would not accept the portrayal of the character by anyone else.

 In August–September 2010, Shaughnessy appeared as King Arthur in Monty Python's Spamalot! at The Ogunquit Playhouse in Ogunquit, Maine.
 In January 2011, he won the Broadway World Boston Theater Award for Best Lead Actor in a Musical (Large Theater).
 Since 2010, Shaughnessy has starred on the soap opera web series The Bay as Elliot Sanders.
 On 6 December 2010, he reunited with Fran Drescher as a guest on her limited-run daytime show, The Fran Drescher Show.